 St. Louis Healthy Corner Store Project

-The St. Louis Healthy Corner Store Project works to add healthy options to the food available at small corner stores and markets in the city, primarily in neighborhoods without adequate supermarkets or other sources of affordable healthy food.
-The project engages local store owners, community residents and organizations in a set of strategies to increase healthy and fresh food options in St. Louis neighborhoods.
+Founded in 2011, the St. Louis Healthy Corner Store Project worked to add healthy options to the food available at small corner stores and markets in the city, primarily in neighborhoods without adequate supermarkets or other sources of affordable, healthy and culturally-appropriate food.
+The project, a joint effort of University of Missouri Extension, the City of St. Louis Department of Health and St. Louis Development Corporation, engaged local store owners, community residents and organizations in a set of strategies to increase healthy and fresh food options in St. Louis neighborhoods.

-To learn more about the St. Louis Healthy Corner Store Project:
+To read more about the success of the St. Louis Healthy Corner Store Project, click here.

 - One way that impact is measured in participating stores is by taking a measurement of healthy food inventory at the start of the project, at six months, and one year into the project.
 Early evaluation shows that participating stores have increased the percentage of healthy food inventory by as much as 25 percent.
 This far exceeds the Project goal of a 5% increase per store.